A look at the great financial and IT hub of Gujarat - ExBulletin

 Over 200 entities have already set up offices in the GIFT city of Gandhinagar with more to come.

-On Friday, Prime Minister Narendra Modi will visit Gujarat International Finance Tec-City (GIFT City) to launch India International Bullion Exchange (IIBX) and NSE IFSC-SGX Connect.
+Prime Minister Narendra Modi will visit Gujarat International Finance Tec-City (GIFT City) today to launch India International Bullion Exchange (IIBX) and NSE IFSC-SGX Connect.

 It will also lay the foundation stone for the headquarters building of the Unified Regulator’s International Financial Services Centers Authority.